Soben/chrislagasse.com/posts/covid-19-mask-thoughts.md

 ## Challenges

 But I also get it.
-American individualism is a powerful ideal, and it has become a massive political dividing line.
-It essentially comes down to those who care about other people and want to keep everyone safe... and those who don't.
+American individualism is a powerful ideal.
+We don't want to be told what to do.
+Unfortunately, it has become a massive political dividing line.
+And now, it essentially comes down to those who care about other people and want to keep everyone safe... and those who don't.
 It sounds harsh, but the excuses against wearing a mask all fall due to faux science, pundit fearmongering, or the idea that COVID-19 is a hoax ([until someone you personally know gets infected](https://www.chicagotribune.com/entertainment/ny-coronavirus-chuck-woolery-20200717-gohmcyb7czhxtkbgvumsmh7an4-story.html)).

 ### "It's just a flu"